GimbaLabs/csk-about-csks/README.md

 Once recorded, rendered, and uploaded to your favorite streaming platform, video is the hardest part of a multimedia lesson to change.
 So once you're happy with the video, plan on building around it.
 You can make changes to Outcomes + Learning Targets to ensure that they align with your videos.

 Did any surprises emerge?
 Sometimes you won't know some of your key points until you get to teaching.
 It's ok to adjust your goals and outline to account for this.

+As we move toward having a truly dynamic network of learning targets and learning resources, you might choose to reach out to other community members to see how your CSK aligns with others toward delivering on high level goals.

 ### Step 7: Add written documentation
 Use the outline you created in Step 4 to create a final draft of written documentation.